Mental disorders diagnosed in childhood

 Mental disorders diagnosed in childhood can be neurodevelopmental, emotional, or behavioral disorders.
 These disorders negatively impact the mental and social wellbeing of a child, and children with these disorders require support from their families and schools.
 Childhood mental disorders often persist into adulthood.
-These disorders are usually first diagnosed in infancy, childhood, or adolescence, as laid out in the DSM-5 and in the ICD-11.
+These disorders are usually first diagnosed in infancy, childhood, or adolescence, as laid out in the DSM-5-TR and in the ICD-11.

 Intellectual disability

-DSM-5
+DSM-5-TR

 The diagnostic criteria necessary in order to diagnose intellectual disability consists of: